micmejia/bible-dump/NKJV/Job/Job 9.md

 "Truly I know _it is_ so, But how can a man be righteous before God?

 ###### 3
-If one wished to [^a]contend with Him, He could not answer Him one time out of a thousand.
+If one wished to contend with Him, He could not answer Him one time out of a thousand.

 ###### 4
 _God is_ wise in heart and mighty in strength.
 Who has hardened _himself_ against Him and prospered?